Jawad6940/Dsa_Projects/Sorting_Visualizer/VanilaJs/Readme.md

 - Heap sort

 ## Purpose
-I wanted to improve my skills with JS and also learn classic sorting algorithms.
-This project turned out to be a great way to achieve both of the aforementioned objectives at the same time.
+I made this sorting visualizer web application to improve my skills more in HTML, CSS, and JS.
+And to help the beginners in programming to gain more knowledge and understanding on classic sorting algorithms by visualizing them.
 ## Features

 1. Colored representation of step being executed.